DAVID J. WILLIS ATTORNEY

 Chatting.
 Occasionally, clients or potential clients misunderstand a firm’s role in the online marketplace and seek to utilize the other individual or company as a free real estate or investment chat site.
 Many firms have a significant online presence but remain businesses that sell a product or service.
 Most are not designed to be a free resource for the public, so while preliminary comments are fine, it may not be reasonable to engage another real estate professional in lengthy or prolonged back-and-forth communications on an unpaid basis.

-Looping is when a sender decides to include the recipient (unwillingly) in the loop with all other persons who may have an interest in a particular transaction.
-The result is that the recipient is copied on multiple emails seemingly out of the blue.
-This can reach absurd extremes, cramming one’s inbox with copies from or to Joan, John, and the Jonestown Title Company.
-It is courteous to obtain express permission before looping anyone.
+Looping is when a recipient is unwillingly included in the loop with others who may have an interest in a case or transaction.
+This can reach absurd extremes, cramming a person’s inbox with copies from or to Joan, John, the title company, and a proliferation of others.
+Obtain express permission before looping anyone.

 Bombardment.
-This occurs when a sender swamps the recipient with an excessive quantity of emails, attachments, and unnecessary information wholly out of proportion to the scope of the transaction or communication.
+This occurs when a sender swamps the recipient with excessive emails, attachments, and unnecessary information wholly out of proportion to the scope of the transaction or communication.
 It is also called dumping.
 Avoid this amateurish practice.

 Shouting.
-Sending an email in all capital letters is universally considered rude and the equivalent of shouting.
+All capital letters is considered the equivalent of shouting and is rude.

 Politics.
-For the same reasons, business email should be politically neutral.
+For the same reasons, business communications should always be politically neutral.

 Rambling.
-A business email should get to the point (bullet or numbered points if more than one) and, as previously noted, probably not exceed 200 words.
-If more content needs to be transmitted, it should be done in the form of one or more relevant attachments, clearly labeled.
+A business email should get to the point.
+Use bullets or numbering and, as previously noted, avoid exceeding around 200 words.
+If more content needs to be transmitted, it should be done in the form of clearly-labeled attachments.
 Topics should reflect a logical arrangement rather than a meandering stream of consciousness.
-Complex subjects should be broken into discrete paragraphs, lists, and numbered items (numbering facilitates a precise response – e.g., "As to your item (2), I would suggest. . . ."

-It's all about Bob is the most extreme, egotistical form of Center of the Universe.
-This category of email requests an urgent response and is signed only "Bob."
-Aside from the fact that real estate professionals receive many emails each day, "Bob" is a common name.
-No last name is offered.
-There is no company affiliation shown.
+It's all about Bob is the most egotistical form of Center of the Universe, often requesting an urgent response and signed only by “Bob.”
+No last name is offered and no company affiliation shown.
 There is no transaction or document referenced in the subject line.
-There is no email chain that can be referred to, so the recipient does not know if his firm last heard from Bob yesterday or the prior year.
+There is no email chain, so the recipient does not know if the firm last heard from Bob yesterday or the prior year.
 The recipient is simply supposed to know all of these things.
-In fact, he or she likely has no idea what file to access or how to intelligibly respond to Bob's request.
 Never assume that the recipient of your email has psychic ability.